-- The total number of app users - The total number of instances where an app user has registered a positive test result and has consented to upload the encrypted anonymous random codes that will be used to alert other app users that they have been in close contact with over the last 14 days (this is also referred to as 'uploading diagnosis keys') - The total number of alert notifications triggered (this is also called 'exposure notifications').
+- The total number of app users - The total number of instances where an app user has registered a positive test result and has consented to upload the encrypted anonymous random codes that will be used to alert other app users that they have been in close contact with over the last 14 days (this is also referred to as 'uploading diagnosis keys') - The total number of alert notifications triggered (this is also called 'exposure notifications') - The total number of self-isolation certificates requested - The total number of self-isolation certificates generated - The total number of self-isolation certificate emails that have been sent - The total number of self-isolation certificate emails sent to Local Authorities.

-The collection of these metrics is also essential to prove efficacy and gain CE marking accreditation for the app in line with current regulations set by the Medicines and Healthcare Products Regulatory Agency (MHRA).
-This app is being rolled out in compliance with these regulations; we must collect these metrics during the next six months to demonstrate efficacy and therefore, gain the corresponding accreditation.
+The collection of these metrics is also essential to prove efficacy and gain UKCA marking accreditation for the app in line with current regulations set by the Medicines and Healthcare Products Regulatory Agency (MHRA).
+This app is being rolled out in compliance with these regulations; we are collecting these metrics to demonstrate efficacy and therefore, gain the corresponding accreditation.
+We are currently working towards demonstrating this efficiency and hope to attain UKCA accreditation in the future.